PeterCamilleri/full_clone/README.md

 variables, not just arrays and hashes.
 It also allows classes to specify an exclusion list of variables that are not to be processed.

+New for version 0.0.10, now 84% faster (at least full_dup was in my tests).

 This comprehensive approach creates another issue to be resolved.
 In Ruby, if an attempt is made to clone an immutable data item like a number, an error occurs.
 The justification for this uncharacteristic strictness is not at all clear, but